Albany 80 Exceptional

 What's it like Living in Albany?

-Albany is a medium-sized city located in the state of California.
-The city has a population of 20,145 people.
-Albany has a population density of 11,254 people per square mile.
-This would be considered well above the national population density level.
+Albany is a moderately-sized city located in the state of California.
+The city has a population of 20,944 people.
+In Albany, there are 11,707 people per square mile, which is well above the national population density average.
 Individuals of White (48%) and Asian (31%) backgrounds make up a significant portion of the population of Albany.
-An important consideration when living in Albany is the longer-than-average commute times.
-If you seek a short work commute, this area may not be the best choice for you.
-The one-way commute time here typically takes 33 minutes, far surpassing the national average of 26 minutes.
+Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
+Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Albany entails a longer-than-average one-way commute time, averaging 33 minutes.

-Without the right tools, relocating to any new town can be very stressful and challenging.
-Living in Albany, California could be a positive experience for anyone who puts in the effort to do the research required.
-When searching for a new neighborhood, several key items should be considered.
-Safety is paramount, ensuring a secure environment for you and your family.
-Proximity to workplaces or schools reduces commuting time and enhances convenience.
-Access to amenities like parks, grocery stores and healthcare facilities contributes to a comfortable lifestyle.
-Reliable public transportation options promote easy mobility.
-A strong sense of community fosters social connections and a welcoming atmosphere.
-Using the livability score which includes data from categories like commute, education, employment, you can easily compare the best places to live in Albany and also determine if there are any nearby cities that might be a better match for your lifestyle.
+Living in Albany can be a good experience for anyone relocating to the town.
+Having said that, in the state of California, there are many amazing places to live, so choose wisely!
+When searching for a new neighborhood, several factors play a vital role in determining its suitability.
+Safety should be a top priority, ensuring a secure environment with low crime rates.
+Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
+Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
+Access to reliable public transportation options facilitates easy commuting and connectivity.
+Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
+Using the livability score which includes data from categories like amenities, cost of living, health & safety, you can easily compare the best places to live in Albany and also determine if there are any nearby cities that might be a better match for your lifestyle.
 You can also compare Albany to California and the national average.

-The livability score in Albany is 77 out of 100 and the city is ranked in the 91st percentile of all cities across America.
-This is a terrific score, as Albany ranks well in multiple categories!
-The cherry on top is that Albany also ranks in the top 10 percent of all cities.
-If we dig a little deeper into each category within the livability score, we see that Albany has higher than average rankings for the following: crime (B+).
-There is at least one category that you should be aware of in Albany.
-The following was graded with a less than perfect score: cost of living (F).
+The livability score in Albany is 79 out of 100 and the city is ranked in the 93rd percentile of all cities across America.
+Based on this score, Albany would be considered a very livable city!
+Albany also ranks in the top 10 percent of all cities, which is no small feat!
+If we dig a little deeper into each category within the livability score, we see that Albany has higher than average rankings for the following: education (A+).
+Unfortunately for Albany, there are some categories for which it does not score well, this includes: cost of living (F).

 Best Places to Live in and Around Albany